Updated on November 7, 2023 by Julie McCool

 Discover the best Northern Virginia campgrounds for tent, RV, primitive, and cabin camping near Washington DC from the Potomac River to Shenandoah National Park.
-Our list includes fantastic places to go camping in Virginia near lakes, rivers, mountains, wineries, historic sites, and more.
+Our list includes fantastic places to go camping in Virginia near lakes, rivers, mountains, water parks, wineries, historic sites, and more.

 This Northern Virginia camping guide includes public and private campgrounds, tent sites, RV parks, hike-in primitive camping sites, and camping cabins.
 See the listings below for campground sites, amenities, and things to do nearby plus tips to help you decide where to go camping in Northern Virginia.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

 Northern Virginia campgrounds offer a wonderful range of experiences.
 Camping with kids?
 Several of the best campgrounds close to DC feature waterparks, mini-golf, and other kid-friendly activities.

 Prefer a quiet escape in nature?
 Virginia campgrounds in the Blue Ridge Mountains and at Shenandoah National Park immerse visitors in natural beauty.
 Our list includes both drive-in and hike-in campsites.

 These tent and RV campgrounds in Northern Virginia make a great base for visitors to the Nation's capital.
 They're also fun for an overnight or longer staycation close to home.